 Significant influence is presumed if the investor holds, directly or indirectly, at least 20% of the voting power of the investee.
-However, if the reporting company does not exert significant influence on the other company, the investment shall be accounted for under the PFRS applicable to financial instruments.
+However, if the reporting company does not exert significant influence on the other company, the investment shall be accounted for under PFRS 9, Financial Instruments.